Index Funds vs. ETFs: Top Differences You Should Know

 Characteristics of ETFs

-Now you know what ETF and index funds are, it is time to learn what is the difference between ETF and index funds.
+Now you know what are ETF and index funds, now lets understand difference between ETFs vs index funds.

 Difference Between Index Fund vs ETF

-Understanding the difference between ETFs and index funds can help you choose the right investment option.
-Here’s how they compare:
+Here are difference between ETFs and index funds can help you choose the right investment option.

 Features Index Fund ETF (Exchange Traded Fund)